PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-07 06:20:03
+Last updated: 2024-04-07 06:20:37
-Random Quote: If you don’t know who I am, then maybe your best course would be to tread lightly. - Walter White
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell